Enochio/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-A function that checks for uppercase character.
+ A function that multiplies two integers.